 That’s not to mention the chapter in the barber’s that takes four pages describing a barber’s shop to only lead to a character gaining a new master called Loftus, which doesn’t really go anywhere because a few chapters later he is working for the man in black.
 That’s not to mention the mysterious figure in a mask who helps the rescuers whose identity is revealed in the following deft piece of exposition; “Is it you, Gerard Paston, the brother of Clara, my second victim?”
 We hadn’t even heard of Gerard or Clara before this moment.

 All this moaning is not to say I didn’t love the book - I did.
 Any book where a man turns a key in a lock, pushes the door and the whole thing falls down is one I want to read.
 Any book with a bizarre trap with self-imprisoning chairs that give immobilising electric shocks and then huge helmets come from the ceiling to suffocate the sitters, is one worth reading.
-There was also a moment in the book where an immortal character complained that he’d been drowning for three days but it took that long to untie the stone from him.
+There was also a moment in the book where an immortal character complained that he’d been drowning for three days because it took that long to untie the stone from him.
 I loved the book, but it feels threadbare.

 Essentially, it feels unfinished, and perhaps it was, although I can’t find any authoritative source to say so.
 The Dickens I was reading before this was ‘The Mystery of Edwin Drood’, which has had people writing endings for it since Dickens died half-way through.
 This similarly feels like half a book, ending on the cliff-hanger of Auriol ‘waking up’ and it would be enormous fun to Drood it up, try and work out the relationships and bring it to a satisfying conclusion.
 If I had the time, I’d do it myself.